-Wiiliam Cox built the first road over the Blue Mountains in 1814-1815, allowing European settlement to expand beyond the Sydney region.
-The bicentenary of this event will occur in 2014-2015 and plans are already underway for commemorative activities.
+William Cox built the first road over the Blue Mountains in 1814-1815, allowing European settlement to expand beyond the Sydney region.
+The bicentenary of this event occurs in 2014-2015 and commemorative activities are already well under way.

 The William Cox Fellowship aims to keep descendants informed about the celebrations and ways in which they can participate